 Kerryn is also the founder of START foundation, assisting others with amputations to achieve their own sporting dreams.

-You can follow Glen on his facebook page.
+You can follow Ross on his facebook page.

 Glen Jarvis is an Australian Representative Para-Triathlete and you can follow his achievements via his facebook page.